intersel/jamrules/README.md

 Remark: to be called with jamrules variables.

 Add an object to the list of objects to test against rules.
-This function differs from addObject in the way that all the jamrules will share the objects added this way.
+This function differs from addObject in the way that all the jamrules engines will share the objects added this way.
 So, you include once your objects in the first jamrules object and then they will be processed by all the other rules.

 ### parameters
-* anObject: a object to test in jamrule
+* **anObject**: a object to test in jamrules

 ### Example
 ```javascript